Optimizing Temperature for Language Models with Multi-Sample Inference: Abstract

 \section{Abstract}

 Multi-sample aggregation strategies, such as majority voting and best-of-N sampling, are widely used in contemporary large language models (LLMs) to enhance predictive accuracy across various tasks.
 A key challenge in this process is temperature selection, which significantly impacts model performance.
 Existing approaches either rely on a fixed default temperature or require labeled validation data for tuning, which are often scarce and difficult to obtain.
 This paper addresses the challenge of automatically identifying the (near)-optimal temperature for different LLMs using multi-sample aggregation strategies, without relying on task-specific validation data.
-We provide a comprehensive analysis of temperature’s role in performance optimization, considering variations in model architectures, datasets, task types, model sizes, and predictive accuracy.
+We provide a comprehensive analysis of temperature's role in performance optimization, considering variations in model architectures, datasets, task types, model sizes, and predictive accuracy.
 Furthermore, we propose a novel entropy-based metric for automated temperature optimization, which consistently outperforms fixed-temperature baselines.
 Additionally, we incorporate a stochastic process model to enhance interpretability, offering deeper insights into the relationship between temperature and model performance.
+Our code is available at \href{https://github.com/StigLidu/TURN}{https://github.com/StigLidu/TURN}.